Khabibulix/Mono-Python/2023/BookWorm/README.md

  A quick update about input validation, i think i'll be using Regex to assure my input are correct.
 I'll need a quick recap about try/except before.

+### 04/06/2023

+More config than code today.
+I wanted  to make TDD for this project, using pytest.
+But i forgot that i need to mock my inputs for that.
+I'm struggling with unittest.mock for now and my tests aren't detected, which is disappointing.
+I think i'll need to focus on that for today, i'll move on tomorrow.